redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 > ...
 > ```

-Since `yarn rw prisma` is just an entry point into all the database commands that the Prisma CLI has to offer, we won't try to provide an exhaustive reference of everything you can do with it here.
+Since `yarn redwood prisma` is just an entry point into all the database commands that the Prisma CLI has to offer, we won't try to provide an exhaustive reference of everything you can do with it here.
 Instead what we'll do is focus on some of the most common commands; those that you'll be running on a regular basis, and how they fit into Redwood's workflows.

 For the complete list of commands, see the [Prisma CLI Reference](https://www.prisma.io/docs/reference/api-reference/command-reference).
 It's the authority.

-Along with the CLI reference, bookmark Prisma's [Migration Flows](https://www.prisma.io/docs/concepts/components/prisma-migrate/prisma-migrate-flows) doc&mdash;it'll prove to be an invaluable resource for understanding `yarn rw prisma migrate`.
+Along with the CLI reference, bookmark Prisma's [Migration Flows](https://www.prisma.io/docs/concepts/components/prisma-migrate/prisma-migrate-flows) doc&mdash;it'll prove to be an invaluable resource for understanding `yarn redwood prisma migrate`.

 | Command             | Description                                                  |
 | :------------------ | :----------------------------------------------------------- |